 There are more than 4,000 institutions of higher education in the United States, so it’s impossible for us to know the transfer policies and standards for all of them.
 It’s always up to the college to which you’re transferring to decide what they’ll take.
 The best thing to do is work backwards: Find out what your college requires and then compare it to what we have here.
 We can help you decipher some of the information and help you connect to someone at the new college.

-For students appealing the suspension of financial aid, what does an advisor need to provide for an "academic plan"?
+If I am appealing for federal financial aid, what does my adviser need to provide for an "academic plan?"

 The academic plan is attached to the Satisfactory Academic Progress Appeal form (found on the Financial Aid forms page